What Is Strategic Human Resource Management?

 Human capital is invaluable for business success.
 Strategic human resource management is a proactive approach for developing talent.
 It aims to achieve long-term business objectives and meet organizational challenges.
 Strategic human resource management emphasizes the fostering of a positive and efficient company culture that embraces innovation and strives to achieve a competitive edge.

 The Master of Business Administration with an Emphasis in Strategic Human Resource Management offered by GCU guides candidates through the core concepts in human capital.
 Candidates learn to apply sound theory and research to further organizational success.
-This academically intense MBA in human resources online program is offered by the Colangelo College of Business.
+The challenging but affordable MBA in HR program is offered by the Colangelo College of Business.

-Learn the Strategic HR Process with an MBA in Human Resources
+Learn the Strategic HR Process with an Online Master’s in Human Resource Management

 During this program, you will acquire an in-depth understanding of the strategic human resource management process, and how these practices support the overall vision of an organization.
 MBA in HR candidates examine the strategic application of research and quantitative methods to inform business decisions.
 There is an emphasis on ethical decision-making, Christian servant leadership and critical analysis.